 For a nonprofit, receiving a donation brings up issues of nonprofit stewardship and accountability.
 Nonprofit stewardship is cultivating an ongoing relationship with a donor.
 Accountability is demonstrating to funding sources that funds were used for their donor designated purpose.

-Do not underestimate the importance of nonprofit stewardship.
+Do not underestimate the importance of fundraising stewardship.
 A donor acknowledgment should be sent to every donor who donates to your organization.
 But, stewardship goes beyond acknowledging donations.
 Its building a stronger relationship with your donors by communicating with them using e-mails, newsletters and social media.

 Advice for Implementing a Nonprofit Stewardship Plan